 Steroids are made naturally in the body, but they can also be produced artificially and used as drugs.
 Brain tumours and their treatments can both lead to swelling in the brain.
 Steroids may help to reduce this swelling, and can be given before, during and after surgery and radiation therapy.
 The most commonly used steroid for people with brain tumours is dexamethasone.

 Palliative treatment helps to improve quality of life by treating the symptoms of cancer without trying to cure the disease.
 It can be used at any stage of advanced cancer.
 As well as slowing the spread of cancer, palliative treatment can relieve pain and help other symptoms.
-Treatment may include surgery, radiation therapy, chemotherapy or other medicines.

 Expert content reviewers: